-Where the channel is formed of precast concrete or other suitable channel blocks, the gradient shall not be less than 0.66% (1 in 150).
+Where the channel is formed of precast concrete or where other suitable channel drainage kerbs are used, the gradient shall not be less than 0.67% (1 in 150).

 Construction Design

 Carriageway construction thickness shall be in accordance with Appendix A Table 3 and footway construction shall be in accordance with Appendix A Table 5.